zackhanni/soundslikesoma/_services/04-rehearsal-studio.md

 - - -

-Book a space to rehearse for your next big performance or just jam out in our live room for fun with friends. **Call or text us ahead of time** to let us know what equipment you need usu to have set up - stage mics, drums, amps, stands, etc.
+Book a space to rehearse for your next big performance, or just jam out in our live room for fun with friends. **Call or text us ahead of time** to let us know what equipment you need us to have set up - stage mics, drums, amps, stands, etc.

 <div style="
   overflow: auto;